 But that’s an incredibly basic explanation.
 Let’s really get into what a torque converter is, what it does, how it works, and what vehicles you might find it in.

 Why Are Torque Converters Needed?

-Now we kind of know what it is, why do we need it?
+Now that we kind of know what it is—why do we need it?

 Your regular internal combustion engine (that is, the type of engine in most cars since the dawn of car kind) cannot immediately produce sufficient torque to get a big heavy vehicle moving from standstill.
 Engines have a minimum speed that they need to be turning at in order to keep running.
 If they drop below this speed, the engine stalls and will need to be restarted.

 The solution to this is put a coupling between the engine and the driving load, which in the case of an automatic transmission, is a torque converter.
 This allows for the transmission rotation to be independant from the engine rotation when needed.
 Another way of putting it is that the engine can carry on turning even when the transmission is not.